yashChouriya/simple-copy-to-clipboard/readme.md

 ## Overview

 Have you ever needed a simple way to allow users to copy text to their clipboard with just a click?
 This repository provides a minimalistic solution to that common problem.
-The included `index.html` file contains a JavaScript function that creates a temporary textarea element, sets its value to the desired text, and then triggers the copy action.
+The included `index.html` file contains a JavaScript function that creates a temporary textarea element, sets its value to the desired text and then triggers the copy action.
 This approach ensures a user-friendly experience for copying text.

 ## Usage